lynnfaraday/aresmush.com/tutorials/code/index.md

 Once you've completed the initial tutorials, there are a wealth of other topics available for reference.

-> <i class="fa fa-info-circle"></i> **Tip:** It's suggested that you refer to these as you need them rather than trying to learn them all at once.
-There's a lot of information here and it can be a bit overwhelming.
+{% include tip.html content="It's suggested that you refer to these as you need them rather than trying to learn them all at once.
+There's a lot of information here and it can be a bit overwhelming." %}

 ### General